MaKi-Sh/Fire_detection_CV_git/docs/annotation_steps.md

-#Running CVAT Locally and Sharing Globally with ngrok
+# 🚀 Running CVAT Locally and Sharing Globally with ngrok

 This guide explains how to start CVAT using Docker and share it over the internet using ngrok.